-I had three fabulous days exploring new frontiers at the Web Summit conference in Lisbon, an outstanding learning experience that has done nothing but fed my willingness to innovate and disrupt human resources.
+I had three fabulous days exploring new frontiers at the Web Summit conference in Lisbon.
+It was an outstanding learning experience that has done nothing but fed my willingness to innovate and disrupt human resources.
 So many new inputs I have been received and so many brilliant minds (like Swiss entrepreneur and business theorist Alexander Osterwalder, who shared his secrets for building an invincible company) I have been encountered in the Altice Arena, that it will take me weeks – if not months – to digest every visionary idea and morph it into a compelling long-term business strategy.

-At the same time, as of right now that this massive event is still warm in my mind, trust me when I say that I had a collective epiphany of how to apply my theories of motivation for increasing productivity, fulfillment and happiness in the workplace.
+At the same time, as of right now that this massive event is still warm in my mind, trust me when I say that I had a collective epiphany of how to apply my theories of motivation for increasing productivity, fulfilment and happiness in the workplace.
 The employees’ drive to succeed goes hand in hand with their overall morale.
 The more they are passionate about what they do, the more they are efficient.
 At Ampersand World we have been saying this for years.

 We are happy to see that people like Lagos-based outsourcing firm Andela Co-Founder Christina Saas, one of the many charismatic female entrepreneurs who blew my mind with their engaging speeches, shares similar views.
-Her speech on centre stage about how to find and train world-class talent people was especially inspirational.
+Her speech on centre stage about how to find and train world-class talent people was incredibly inspirational.

 The Need for Innovation in Human Resources Is Real

 Human Resources sector needs to evolve and change rapidly.
-We are in the middle of a revolution in the labour market and smart organizations have already started looking for ways to reinvent themselves.
-The new generation of employees pretends better working conditions and a healthier work life balance.
+We are in the middle of a revolution in the labour market, and smart organizations have already started looking for ways to reinvent themselves.
+The new generation of employees pretends better working conditions and a healthier work-life balance.
 It’s up to human resources to rise to the challenge and offer services that are more in line with the needs of nowadays talented people.